vanilla/vanilla/README.md

 * Navigate to that folder in your web browser.
 * Follow the instructions on screen.

-## Buidling with Phing

-Vanilla includes a  buildfile for [Phing](https://www.phing.info/), a build system for PHP, in the build directory.
-Running the `phing` command from the build directory will create a deploy-ready copy of Vanilla.
-This process automatically fetches dependencies with Composer, filters out any unnecessary developer files (Git files/directories, .editorconfig, unit tests, etc.) and compresses the result into an archive.

 ## Upgrading

 Follow these steps to upgrade Vanilla when a new stable release is announced.